sigurdurthorjonsson/hafrostox/README.md

 # hafrostox
-Utils for Rstox-surveyPlanner with some gpx and sf I/O
+Utils for Rstox-surveyPlanner with some gpx, json and sf I/O